Feliks Chiczewski: Career

 Chiczewski was born in Sosnowiec, Poland, in 1889.
 He studied business in Antwerp followed by graduating from the University of Warsaw with a degree in higher administration.

 He spent his career working for the Polish Ministry of Foreign Affairs, where he served many roles.
-From 1920-1922, he was the Consulate of the Republic of Poland in Gałacz.
-From 1922-1928 he held the same position in Bucharest, Romania.
-He left Romania in 1928 and worked in the Polish parliament and as a consul in Brussels until November 1934.
+From 1920 to 1922, he was the Consulate of the Republic of Poland in Gałacz.
+From 1922 to 1928, he held the same position in Bucharest, Romania.
+He left Romania in 1928 and worked at the Polish parliament and as a consul in Brussels until November 1934.
 On November 1, 1934, he became the Head of the Consulate of the Republic of Poland in Leipzig.